Dan Goldman: Abortion

+In June 2023, Goldman and Congresswoman Judy Chu led more than 50 lawmakers in pressing Walmart, Costco, Kroger, and other major American pharmacies to sell the abortion pill, mifepristone.
+In July, Goldman called the Supreme Court decision Dobbs v.
+Jackson Women's Health Organization, which overturned Roe v.
+Wade, "one of the very worst opinions that the Supreme Court has ever issued on both a legal and factual basis".

 Democracy

-Goldman accused the President Donald Trump of "inflammatory rhetoric", and stated that Trump is "destructive to democracy" and "has to be eliminated”.
-After Goldman's inflammatory call for the elimination of Trump caused a backlash from conservatives, he clarified that the word "eliminate" was a wrong term to describe what Goldman wants to be done to Trump: "“Yesterday on TV, I mistakenly used the wrong word to express the importance for America that Donald Trump doesn’t become President again”.
+Goldman accused the President Donald Trump of "inflammatory rhetoric", and stated that Trump is "destructive to democracy" and "has to be eliminated".
+After backlash from conservatives, Goldman said "eliminate" was a wrong term: "Yesterday on TV, I mistakenly used the wrong word to express the importance for America that Donald Trump doesn't become President again".

-Mexico–United States Border Security

-Goldman conceded that perhaps a border wall could be marginally helpful, even if it was not particularly effective in April 2025 saying, "Would it be better if we had a border wall to keep the border safe?
-Probably, But is it really the most effective use of $46 billion?
-Of course not." in response to funding for the Mexico–United States border wall at Homeland megabill markup.